AnomalyFi/nodekit-seq/README.md

 vkeyhex in config is derived from vk.bin in succinctlabs/blobstreamx artifacts.

 > [!WARNING]
-> Remove serverless port from json rpc, instead make it configurable after hardening of relayer methods.
+> Remove messagenet port from json rpc, instead make it configurable after hardening of relayer methods.
 > Testing version for relayer tests is located at relay-decentralised-testing branch.

 <p align="center">